moffzilla/ONAP_LAB/README.md

 You can also create the stack at the Horizon Dashboard

+Use the command

+	openstack stack list

-Use the command _openstack stack list to view stack that was created for the instance.
+to verify that the stack was created for the instance.

 Display: